jasongrimes/fretboardfoundation/_pages/index.md

 ![Fretboard Foundation logo](assets/logos/logo-wide.svg)

-This is a free book about playing guitar, written for intermediate guitarists.
+This is a free book about learning guitar, written for intermediate guitarists.

 <div class="font-larger" markdown="block">